Andrew-CC-Martin/FreshProduce/README.md

 ![post_register](https://user-images.githubusercontent.com/35912668/42721836-e9a04f9e-8784-11e8-8c4f-2cbf6f6b03fb.png)

-### Discuss and analyse requirements related to information system security.
+### <a id="q20"></a>20.
+Discuss and analyse requirements related to information system security.

-*Meets D with evidence that options were discussed with the client and agreement was reached*
+We had discussions with the client as seen in question 17(9th point in Questionnaire 1), around current data and information security policies.
+Currently, they do not have policies in place as they do not have much of their business online.
+The findings of our infosec standing are below following these discussions.
 Overall our requirements for storing data are lower than the overage business due to the location of our services and also the data types we store.

 We are not affected by General Data Protection Regulation (GDPR) today as all of our customers and services provided are in southern regional NSW.
 As there is a low likelihood and an inability to service customers located in the EU,  we have not addressed GDPR today.

 This application will not store any Personally Identifiable Information (PII).
 PII includes data fields such as, National ID number, Passport number, Visa permit number, Driver's license number, Bank and credit/debit card numbers, Disability status, Ethnicity,  and Gender.
 The only data we take is name, email, password, company name, and company address, some of this will need to be protected.
 Payment information will also need to be secured.

-### Discuss methods you will use to protect information and data.
+### <a id="q21"></a>21.
+Discuss methods you will use to protect information and data.
-*Meets D with clear documentation on the specific methods that will be used for this project to protect information and data and why these methods were chosen*

 The first method of data security that we are using is data limitation.
 We limit the data we keep in the application and only ask for what we need.
 For example, we could store ABNs and other company data in this e-commerce website, however as it is not strictly required as it is stored elsewhere in Food Forum’s business and can be retrieved there when required.

 As mentioned previously, password security and encryption is critical for this application.
 We are using the Bcrpyt npm package [bcrypt  -  npm](https://www.npmjs.com/package/bcrypt)to hash the password.

+We are also using JSON Web Tokens (JWT) when we are transmitting information.
+JWTs were used for authentication as it can securely identify each user as they login to our system.
+By using JWTs we will ensure that users cannot access data that is not their own, for example userA cannot see userB's data.

-### Research what your legal obligations are in relation to handling user data.
+### <a id="q22"></a>22.
+Research what your legal obligations are in relation to handling user data.
-*Meets D with evidence of discussion of findings with the client and agreement on approach to be used to meet legal obligations*

 Per our first questionnaire with the client, we confirmed the client currently did not have any data policies in place.
 They are open to suggestion for any suggestions we have in place.